Generic Name: rolapitant (oral) (roe LA pi tant)

 Rolapitant may also be used for purposes not listed in this medication guide.

 Some medicines can cause unwanted or dangerous effects when used with rolapitant.
-Your doctor may need to change your treatment plan if you use any of the following drugs:
+Your doctor may change your treatment plan if you also use:

 How should I take rolapitant?